To Footer

 Computer Aided Drafting II

-Students learn how to modify selected computer aided drafting software to enhance construction document production.
-Integration of other software will also be discussed.
+Provides instruction on computer aided drafting software to enhance construction document production.
+Integrates other software.
 Lecture: 3 credits (45 contact hours).

 Attributes: Technical